Hamburg's G20 rioters are 'crazy' in the eyes of Arab refugees

-HAMBURG Arab refugees watching anti-G20 riots in Hamburg from the relative safety of a falafel joint said on Saturday the rioters were insane for destroying their tolerant adoptive city and were astonished by what they saw as the police's restraint.
+HAMBURG (Reuters) - Arab refugees watching anti-G20 riots in Hamburg from the relative safety of a falafel joint said on Saturday the rioters were insane for destroying their tolerant adoptive city and were astonished by what they saw as the police's restraint.

 "If people did this in Egypt they would be shot," said Ibrahim Ali, a 29-year-old Egyptian who came here in 2011.
 "The state provides everything: housing, unemployment benefits and education.
 Yet those people are not happy.
 I don't get it."